-It takes only a few months to get a certification of a CNA, and one can find a meaningful purpose in this job.
-We can not wonder that many people decide to pursue this career.
+Luckily it takes only a few months to get a certification of a CNA, and you can start doing this job within a month, finding a meaningful purpose in your work.

-It is your enthusiasm for the role, your attitude to various work-related situations (they will question it with behavioral questions), your personality, and your willingness to accept their conditions (think night sifts) that decide whether they hire you.
+It is your enthusiasm for the job, your attitude to various work-related situations (which you will have a chance to demonstrate with your answers to behavioral questions), your personality, and your willingness to accept the conditions (think night sifts, working on weekends, 24 hours on, 24 off, etc) that decide whether they hire you, or send you home.

 Do you really want this job?
 Or do you apply just becasue you could not find anything better?
-Interviewers will always have this question on their mind…
+Interviewers will always have the question on their mind…

 Behavioral and situational questions

 We can certainly consider some duties of a CNA difficult.
-Helping seniors with their personal hygiene, changing diapers, dealing with angry patients and the patients who suffer from dementia is not easy.
+Helping seniors with their personal hygiene, changing diapers, dealing with angry patients and the unlucky people who suffer from dementia or other mental problems is not easy, even for seasoned professionals.

-The interviewers will ask you a couple of questions, trying to understand your attitude to these and other situations, and to assess your readiness for the job (for everything that belongs to it).
-These questions we call behavioral, or situational.
+The interviewers will ask you a couple of questions, trying to understand your attitude to these, and to other situations.
+This helps them to assess your readiness for the job (and for everything that belongs to it).
+Some questions they may ask you:

 Your answers should show them that you are ready to take care for all your duties, that you understand that they belong to the job of a CNA, and that we can not avoid them.